 Fix $\mathrm{char}(k) \neq 2$.
 This section is dedicated to proving the following result. \begin{thm} The map $\mathrm{Tr}: K_0(\Et_k) \to \widehat{\mathrm{W}}(k)$ respects the power structures on both sides, where $K_0(\Et_k)$ is given the power structure arising from symmetric powers, and $\widehat{\mathrm{W}}(k)$ is given by the power structure arising from Corollary $\ref{finalpstruc}$. \end{thm} In order to give an overview of the proof, we first need some notation. \begin{defn} Let $X$ be a variety of dimension $0$ over $k$.
 Then $X=\Spec(A)$ for $A$ some finite dimensional étale algebra over $k$, so write $[A] \in K_0(\Et_k)$ to mean $[\Spec(A)]$.

 Let $Q_k \subseteq K_0(\Et_k)$ be the abelian group generated by the classes $[L]$, where either $L=k$ or $L/k$ is a quadratic extension.
-In particular, $Q_k$ is not a ring, just an abelian group.
+In particular $Q_k$ is not a ring.
 Similarly, let $BQ_k \subseteq K_0(\Et_k)$ be the abelian group generated by classes $[L]$, where $L/k$ is either a biquadratic field extension, a quadratic field extension, or $L=k$.
 Finally, let $MQ_k\subseteq K_0(\Et_k)$ be the abelian group generated by classes of multiquadratic étale algebras.
-Note that $MQ_k$ can also be thought of as the subring generated by $Q_k$. \end{defn} This theorem is proven in three parts.
+Note that $MQ_k$ is also the subring generated by $Q_k$. \end{defn} This theorem is proven in three parts.
 We first show directly that the theorem holds for elements of $Q_k$ and $BQ_k$, i.e., if $A \in Q_k$ or $BQ_k$, then $\mathrm{Tr}( [A^{(n)}]) = a_n(\mathrm{Tr}(A))$.
-We then use twisting results about an equivariant motivic Euler characteristic from the appendix of \cite{YZ} to show that this implies that the theorem holds for elements of $MQ_k$.
-Finally, we appeal to a theorem of \cite{GMS} in order to give us the final result.
+We then use twisting results about an equivariant motivic Euler characteristic from chapter $3$ of \cite{YZ} to show that the theorem holds for elements of $MQ_k$.
+Finally, we appeal to a theorem of \cite{GMS} to give us the result.